NDAR123909/reservoir-lorenz-regime-transitions/README.md

 | Figure 3(a), 3(b) | fig_merged_range_density.png | C2, C3 |
 | Figure 4 | fig4_c4_position.png | C4 |

+Even though C2 and C3 appear here as separate figures, the paper merges them into a two-panel Figure 3 to fit its four-page limit.

 ## Reproducing the figures

 One-to-one reproduction needs the following pinned environment containing Python 3.12.3 with the